 Finding out what work they do, at this stage, will also be helpful.
 This is useful to know for several reasons.
 For example, knowing there might be extra wear and tear if the tenant works from home.
 If someone is living there 24/7 and preparing all their meals in the kitchen, then a durable and hardwearing surface will decrease upkeep on the property.

 Next, it is handy to know:

 - Are you currently renting?

 - Does your landlord know you are moving?

 Again, these questions to ask potential tenants provide a baseline from which to work.
-Someone who is currently renting knows what to expect and should be able to provide references.
-For someone who has never rented before – perhaps been living with family or a partner – it is more of an unknown.
+Someone who is currently renting knows what to expect and should be able to provide landlord reference letters.
+For someone who has never rented before, it is more of an unknown.
 Not necessarily a negative, but could help to distinguish between two candidates.

 If they are moving because they have fallen out with their landlord, then that could be a red flag.
 You don’t want to end up in the same position.
-But, if they are moving because they want to be closer to work or family, or want a bigger/smaller property, and their current landlord is well aware of the change, then those are all valid reasons which don’t require further scrutiny.
+If they are moving because they want to be closer to work or family or want a different property, then those are valid reasons.

 Likewise, someone who has been a long-term tenant rather than moved around a lot is a better bet if you are also looking for someone to be there for a while and not an interim short-term fix.
 Asking ‘How long have you lived in your current home?’ and ‘When would you want to move in?’ means neither of you are left in any doubt as to each other’s intentions for the lease on your property.